TZstatsADS/Fall2016-proj5-grp4/doc/README.md

 # Project:
 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains the contribution statement.
+The final presentation is in the main folder not here.